criticalmanufacturing/training-labs-automation/readme.md

 # About the classroom virtual labs

 The best option to prepare a class with hands-on is to deliver a clean environment to each trainee.
 But creating a virtual machine for each student for a complex environment like ours manually can be a daunting task.
-With this set of scriptsthis option is not only viable but easy because it is automatic.
+With this set of scripts this option is not only viable but easy because it is automatic.
 In the end the lab will look like the next picture.

 ![Virtual Lab Overview][lab-overview]